dxinteractive/dendriform/packages/dendriform/README.md

 ### Rendering

 The `.render()` function allows you to branch off and render a deep value in a React component.

-It's optimised for performance and by default it only ever updates if the deep value changes.
+The `.render()` function's callback is rendered as it's own component instance, so you can use hooks in it.
+It's optimised for performance and by default it only ever updates if the deep value changes *and* the value is being accessed with a `.useValue()` hook, *or* it contains some changing state of its own.

 ```js
 function MyComponent(props) {